RouninMedia/Da3SH/README.md

  - *JSX (HTML in JS)*
  - *CSS-in-JS*

 There have been attempts to defend the return of code-nesting (mostly by developers who understand Javascript but can be dismissive of HTML and remain unfamiliar with CSS).

-One prominent argument is that *Separation of Concerns* is a robust principle but one which makes more sense when the concerns to be separated each represent a *structured, presented, behaviour-oriented Page Component* rather than one of the technologies declaring structure, presentation or enabling behaviour across the entire live web document.
+One prominent argument is that *Separation of Concerns* is a robust principle but one which makes more sense when the concerns to be separated each represent a *structured, presented, behaviour-oriented Page Component* rather than one of the technologies declaring structure, declaring presentation or enabling behaviour across the entire live web document.

-From an overview perspective, there is something in this.
-But the fact remains: whenever core code is nested inside other core code like this - where each uses a syntax radically distinct from the other - the process may result in a large, awkward, not-easily-separable mixed-mudball of code, in which concerns like *HTML-based structure*, *CSS-based presentation* and *JS-based behaviour* may be difficult to isolate and refactor separately without a suite of task-runners, compilers, transpilers etc. operating at build-time (and sometimes even at runtime).
+From an overview perspective, there *is* something in this.
+But the fact remains: whenever core code is nested inside other core code like this - where each uses a syntax radically distinct from the other - the process may result in a large, awkward, not-easily-separable mixed-mudball of code, in which concerns like

+ - *HTML-based structure*
+ - *CSS-based presentation*
+ - *JS-based behaviour*

+may be difficult to isolate and refactor separately without a suite of task-runners, compilers, transpilers etc. operating at build-time (and sometimes even at runtime).

 Even HTML 3.2 (from 1996) is better than this.
 Because, while it mashes structure and presentation together, it does so using only one syntax: